 Dense stippling/quilting starts at .03 cents per square inch

-An additional labor charge of $25.00 per hour will be added for any miscellaneous work such as repairing seems or squaring up the back.
+An additional labor charge of $25.00 per hour will be added for any miscellaneous work such as repairing seems or squaring up the back or pressing bulky seams etc.

 Payment is expected upon completion of the quilt.
-We accept cash, check or credit cards.
+We accept cash, checks or credit cards.